 Sharing in the sentiment of rocket fuel, “high octane” refers to any strong coffee, which can give you a momentous pump.
 In real life, high octane is a hydrocarbon fuel that powers up gasoline engines.

 In some regions of the globe, coffee is called mud.
 This name refers to Turkish/Israeli coffee.
 It is called so because the coffee grounds are not exactly water-soluble, giving a grainy precipitate that looks like mud.

 Tea-lovers trying coffee for the first time report it to be an experience.
 Some people have described the sensation as being struck by lightning, giving rise to the term “cupped lightning.”

 Whether you’re referring to a cup of coffee or the computer program, the word Java has come to symbolize focus and effectiveness.
-The island of Java has single-handedly been responsible for the global penetration of coffee.
+The island of Java has single-handedly been responsible for the global penetration.
 It’s no surprise that one of its many synonyms is tagged “Java.”

 Sadly, the real Java brew has been much maligned over the years, drawing criticism about its credibility and as a true coffee blend.
-But from gourmet coffee poshers to regular users and even the staunchest snobs, Java coffee has enough bang to stimulate anyone, and that is why it is gradually reclaiming its 17th century glory.
+But from gourmet coffee poachers to regular users and even the staunchest snobs, Java has enough bang to stimulate anyone, and that is why it is gradually reclaiming its 17th-century glory.